Characters of the Yakuza series: Kiryu's allies

-The mastermind behind a self-sufficient underground world called Purgatory and a district-wide surveillance system, Kage the Florist (Sai no Hanaya in the Japanese version) is a notorious professional informant and can provide any information for a price.
-Kage, whose real name is a mystery, once worked for the police until he was busted by fellow detective Makoto Date for selling information on the black market.
+Originally named Kage the Florist in English localization, the Florist of Sai is the mastermind behind a self-sufficient underground world called Purgatory and a district-wide surveillance system, a notorious professional informant and can provide any information for a price.
+The Florist, whose real name is a mystery, once worked for the police until he was busted by fellow detective Makoto Date for selling information on the black market.
 He abandoned his family when he went underground, but still watches over them.
 His Japanese name is taken from "Sai no Kawara" (the Japanese name for Purgatory) and "Hanaya", the Japanese word for florist, since he provides his information using cards attached to flower bouquets.

-During Yakuza, Kage is based in Purgatory.
+During Yakuza, the Florist is based in Purgatory.
 In Yakuza 2 he has moved to the Millennium Tower's 50th floor, before returning to Purgatory.
 During Yakuza 3 and 4, he borrows the space from Majima, who now owns the area to build Kamurocho Hills.

 His son, Takashi, is involved with a girl called Kyoko, who happens to be the daughter of the head of the Atobe Family.
-Kage repeatedly helps his son out, although Takashi does not know who Kage really is, and says someday he would like to meet Takashi as a father rather than as an informant.
-In Yakuza 4, Takashi requests that Kage tells him who his real father is, and Kage sends him a bouquet telling him his father is dead; Takashi, however, recognises the flowers and makes the connection.
+The Florist repeatedly helps his son out, although Takashi does not know who the Florist really is, and says someday he would like to meet Takashi as a father rather than as an informant.
+In Yakuza 4, Takashi requests that the Florist tells him who his real father is, and the Florist sends him a bouquet telling him his father is dead; Takashi, however, recognises the flowers and makes the connection.